 Every year, between late January and mid-February, the desert city of Tucson, Arizona, undergoes a radical transformation.
 It is no longer just a Southwestern city; it becomes the Global Capital of Precious Stones, Minerals, and Fossils.

-To understand the sheer magnitude of the Tucson Gem, Mineral & Fossil Showcase, one must look past the glittering displays and examine the hard data.
+To understand the sheer magnitude of the upcoming 2027 Tucson Gem, Mineral & Fossil Showcase, one must look past the glittering displays and examine the hard data from recent record-breaking years.

 1. The 6 Million Economic Engine

-• The Surge: This represents a massive leap from the 2019 figure of $131 million.
+- The Surge: This represents a massive 77.7% increase in direct visitor expenditures compared to the 2019 figures.
 Even accounting for inflation, the “real” growth of the show indicates a post-pandemic hunger for tangible assets and natural history.

-• The Tax Benefit: The showcase generated approximately $12.9 million in combined city and county tax revenues, funding local infrastructure and public services.
+- The Tax Benefit: The showcase generated approximately $27.9 million in state and local tax revenues, directly funding local government operations, infrastructure, and public services.

 Source: Visit Tucson: Gem Show Generates $286 Million in Direct Spending